-Governs by making and administrating laws, raising taxes and taking decisions that affect people's rights.

-- Is a tax authority that may raise property taxes and service levies - Is the primary decision maker and takes all the decisions of the Municipality except those that are delegated to political structures, political office bearers. - Individual councillors or officials can delegate responsibilities and duties for the purposes of fast and effective decision making.
+- Governs by making and administrating laws, raising axes, and taking decisions that affect people's rights. - Is a tax authority that may raise property taxes and service levies - Is the primary decision maker and takes all the decisions of the Municipality except those that are delegated to political structures, political office bearers. - Individual councillors or officials can delegate responsibilities and duties for the purposes of fast and effective decisionmaking. - Must strive towards the constitutional objects of local government; - Must consult the community with respect to local government matters; and - Is the only decision maker on non-delegated matters such as the approval of the IDP and budget.